A Social Network Analysis of Occupational Segregation: Social welfare

 and this implies that

 and further that $c_{1}(p+\kappa)=4.75$ and $c_{1}\lambda=14.25$.

 Let us consider now the productivity parameter $\theta$ and the coefficient of absolute risk aversion $\rho$.
-The coefficient of absolute risk aversion has been estimated between $6.6\times10^{-5}$ and $3.1\times10^{-4}$ (Gertner 1993, Metrick 1995, Cohen and Einav 2007 ).
+The coefficient of absolute risk aversion has been estimated between $6.6\times10^{-5}$ and $3.1\times10^{-4}$ (\citet{Gertner}, \citet{Metrick 1995}, \citet{coheneinav}).
 We set the risk aversion at $1.0\times10^{-4}$, which means a coefficient of relative risk aversion of 4 at a wealth level of \$ 40,000, or indifference at participating in a lottery of getting \$ 100.00 or losing \$ 99.01 with equal probability.

 The productivity parameter, $\theta$, is chosen such that average income equal \$ 40,000 in the case of complete segregation, $(\mu_{R},\mu_{G})=(1,0)$, and $\alpha=.5$.
 Since in that situation $w_{A}(1,0)=w_{B}(1,0)=\theta/2$, we have $\theta=80,000$.